daisygunn/grow-restaurant/README.md

 ### Automated Testing
 I have used the Coverage library throughout testing to keep track of how much of my code was covered by the tests I had written.

-To generate your own coverage report from the command-line:
+To generate your own coverage report from the command line:

 1. Install the package using `pip3 install coverage`
 2. Run `coverage run manage.py test`